-One of the biggest questions that any homeowner looking to buy a solar system is how many solar panels they will need.
+One of the biggest questions that any homeowner looking to buy a solar system is how many solar panels they will need and what it is going to cost to install them.
 This is a tricky question since different households have different energy consumption rates and needs.
 The amount of sun you get and how efficient each solar panel in your system is another big deciding factor.
 The biggest things to consider are your location, how much energy you use now, and whether you will buy anything that might draw energy, and how much of your electric bill you’re looking to eliminate.

 How do I decide how much power I should generate?

 If you want to eliminate your electrical bill, then you need to look up how many kiloWatt hours you use.
 This should be on your bill.
 So long as you haven’t added any major appliances like a fridge or air-conditioner, or other power-hungry items like a heated pool or outdoor hot tub, this number should be accurate as to what your household uses.
 Once you have this number, you need to make sure your solar panel system will generate at least that much in a year.
 Milford solar panels said on their website that The average household consumes about 10.400 kWh a year.
 Different companies want different measurements of your power consumption, so make sure you know how much you use in an hour, day, month, and year so you don’t need to re-calculate when you get a quote from a different company.

 How does my location affect my solar panel needs?

 Your weather and how much sun you get will affect how efficient your solar panels are.
 Someone living in the sunny Southwest will need fewer panels to get the same amount of generated power than someone who lives in New England.
 Because of this, your solar panel array size will change.
 Look up what you can expect for your area.
 If any of your neighbors already have solar panels, be sure to ask them what they are getting.
 This can help you judge what you need for your own system.